 As of July 2019, the MCFR design team reached a major milestone on this project with 1,000 hours of isothermal loop operations.
 The MCFR technology will utilize liquid salt as both fuel and coolant in the reactor core.
 This fully pumped molten salt loop tested key components including pumps, heaters, freeze valves, flanges, and instrumentation over time.

 In December 2020, the U.S. Department of Energy selected the Molten Chloride Reactor Experiment (MCRE) proposal, with Southern Company as the Prime, as a winner of the Advanced Reactor Demonstration Program risk-reduction pathway.
 This effort is relevant to TerraPower’s MCFR design.

 Southern Company and TerraPower are working on an Integrated Effects Test (IET) to learn how the MCFR technology will scale and behave at larger, commercially relevant sizes.
-The IET is expected to be commissioned and begin operating in TerraPower’s Everett, Washington, facility in 2023.
+The IET was commissioned and began operating in TerraPower’s Everett, Washington, facility in October 2023.